johnfouf/monetdb_federated_poc/README.md

 2) Python3 with numpy should be installed in all federation nodes.
 The mserver runs with Python 3.7 or newer.
 3) Install dependencies for mserver: `pip3 install tornado`
 4) Create databases in each node.
 The tables that will take place in the federation should have the same schema in all local nodes.
 The nodes have to be really remote to play concurrently.
-(If all the dbs are in the same VM, strange bugs may occur) https://www.monetdb.org/Documentation/UserGuide/Tutorial
+(If all the dbs are in the same VM, strange bugs may occur).
+Run the creation steps in the tmpfs of your VMs (usually in /dev/shm), since remote tables at the time are created on disk, it makes a big difference in execution times.
+Detailed monetdb documentation:
+https://www.monetdb.org/Documentation/UserGuide/Tutorial

 <br>Example creation of a monetdb server and database: <br>